daniyalahmedkhan/ticketly_hub_event_tickets_plus/README.md

 ### Ticketly Hub – A Modern Revamp of Event Ticket Plus ⚡
-Ticketly Hub is a reimagined and upgraded version of Event Ticket Plus by The Events Calendar.
+Ticketly Hub App is a reimagined and upgraded version of Event Ticket Plus by The Events Calendar.
 Designed with modern UI/UX principles and enhanced performance in mind, this app simplifies event ticketing for organizers and attendees alike.

 ## 🚀 Features
 🎫 **Scan Tickets** — Scan tickets at event entrances with QR code support